 PayPal Debit and Credit Cards

-PayPal has become well known as one of the first options that provided consumers the ability to send and receive money online.
-In addition to letting you send and receive cash, PayPal also offers credit and debit cards that you can use to access your Paypal balance for online payments and in-person purchases.
-Since these cards all have "Paypal" in their name, they're a bit confusing without some further explanation:
+PayPal has become well known as one of the first companies that provided consumers the ability to safely send and receive digital and mobile payments.
+The company also now offers credit, debit, and prepaid cards that you can use to access your balance for online payments and in-person purchases.

 PayPal Prepaid MasterCard